Hidden Gardens in Lisbon Worth Discovering

 A beautifully designed greenhouse garden carved into a hillside, Estufa Fria blends ferns, exotic palms, and reflective pools beneath soaring wooden structures.
 Equal parts theatrical and tranquil.

-Soverra Tip: Visit during golden hour.
+Soverra Insight: Visit during golden hour.
 The light on the water feels cinematic.

 3. Jardim Botânico da Universidade de Lisboa